 In an era marked by increasing insecurity and global uncertainty, the future direction of our societies is progressively unclear.
 Global political tensions, climate change, artificial intelligence, and corruption add to this uncertainty, with governments unable to solve these issues alone.

-We will hear from Mr. Ignatius Sehoole, CEO of KPMG Southern Africa, known for his leadership in corporate governance, financial management, and investment, and Ms. Busisiwe Mavuso, CEO of Business Leadership South Africa, recognised for her dedication to business leadership and economic development.
-Together, they will inspire leaders to reflect on their personal journeys and consider the contributions they, and others, can make at the leadership level.
+At this ethics conference, we will invite leaders to reflect on their personal journeys and consider the contributions they, and others, can make at leadership level.
 We will explore how organisational leaders can take on this growing responsibility, driven not only by benevolence but by the necessity of ensuring the sustainability of both our organisations and our society.

 The conference consists of two parts: an Ethical Leadership Symposium followed by a Practical Ethics Workshop.
 The event is presented in a hybrid format, offering the option to attend either in person or virtually.